slazav/he3vmcw/Readme.md

 #### Data output:

 * `write_profile [<file>]` -- Write function profiles to the file.
-8 columns: coordinate, nx,ny,nz, mx,my,mz,theta.
+8 columns: coordinate, mx,my,mz, nx,ny,nz, theta.
 Default filename is
 `<prefix>.prof<n>.dat`.
 If solver is not running then only prints a warning.

 * `pnm_start [<file>]` -- Start writing a pnm-file with vectors n and M